 lcon Property Description Q Selection Mode Allows you to choose the method to visually select multiple elements: Lasso: Allows you to select multiple elements by drawing an irregular closed shape around them with your mouse.
-Marquee: Allows you to select multiple elements by drawing a rectangle around them.
-This is faster, as you only need to drag your mouse from one corner of the rectangle to lcon Property Description its opposite corner, but it may not be as precise as you want.
+Marquee: Allows you to select multiple elements by lcon Property Description drawing a rectangle around them.
+This is faster, as you only need to drag your mouse from one corner of the rectangle to its opposite corner, but it may not be as precise as you want.
 You can press and hold the Alt key to temporarily use the other selection mode.
-Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
-If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
-You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled. menu in which you can toggle different snapping modes.
-You can also click on this button to toggle it off, which will disable all snapping Snapping edges of two shapes snap together, like so: You can also use this option to make a control point snap against another control point, allowing you to join lines together.

-lcon Property Description NOTE When a control point is snapped against a contour or another control point in your drawing, the Contour Editor will manipulate them together.
-However, even if you make a point in one drawing stroke snap against another drawing stroke, they will remain separate drawing strokes unless they are flattened together, and you will still be able to manipulate them individually with the Select tool. • Snap to Alignment Guides: While moving the selection or one of its control points, it will snap against nearby alignment guides. • Snap and Align: Snaps the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to.
-Show Contour Editor Controls When enabled, selecting several control points will make a manipulator bounding box appear.
+Snapping <text><text><text><text><text><text></text></text></text></text></text></text> lcon Property Description NOTE When a control point is snapped against a contour or another control point in your drawing, the Contour Editor will manipulate them together.
+However, even if you make a point in one drawing stroke snap against another drawing stroke, they will remain separate drawing strokes unless they are flattened together, and you will still be able to manipulate them individually with the Select to one of its control points, it will snap against nearby alignment guides.
+Snap and Align: Snaps the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to.
+L' Show Contour Editor Controls When enabled, selecting several control points will make a manipulator bounding box appear.
 You can use this manipulator to scale and rotate the selection of points.